Chopped vs Diced: Mastering Knife Skills with a Japanese Chef Knife from Razab

 • Practice Makes Perfect: Don't be afraid to experiment!
 Start with softer ingredients like onions or peppers and gradually progress to tougher ones.

-• Uniformity is Key: For dicing consistency is crucial.
-Try using a twostep process: first slice the ingredient into slabs of similar thickness then rotate and dice the slabs for uniform cubes.
+• Uniformity is Key: For dicing, consistency is crucial.
+Use a two-step process: first slice the ingredient into slabs of similar thickness, then rotate and dice the slabs for uniform cubes.

 • Mind Your Fingers: Keep your nondominant hand fingers curled inwards (claw grip) to hold ingredients securely and avoid nicks.